 My first encounter with % Arabica was in Hong Kong a couple of years back.
 I was heading for the star ferry at Tsim Sha Tsui and came across them.
-Despite a small shop, the design was modern and attractive – I immediately liked the place.
-And I liked the place even more after having one of their coffees.
-Fast forward to today, I’m thrilled to have my favourite coffee spot coming to London!
+Despite being a small shop, the design was modern and attractive, and I immediately liked the place.
+After having one of their coffees, I like the place even more and easily one of the best coffee spots around town.
+Fast forward to today, I’m thrilled to have my favourite coffee spot coming to London and even expanding to multiple branches across the city!

-A little background about % Arabica – it’s a very popular coffee chain that started in Kyoto.
-It is a coffee shop founded through a strong passion for coffee, which reflected well with the coffee quality it serves.
+A little background about % Arabica – it’s a very popular coffee chain that started in Kyoto, founded with a strong passion for coffee.
+They are well-known for the outstanding quality of coffee they make and, of course, the slick minimalistic aesthetics in both their shop, equipment, and branding.

 Iced Latte (£2.80)

-My go-to at the Hong Kong branches is the Iced Latte – and that’s what I first ordered at this new London branch as well.
-The latte has certainly hit the spot.
+My go-to at the Hong Kong branches is the Iced Latte – and that’s exactly what I ordered when I first hit up the London branch.
+The latte did not disappoint and has certainly hit the spot.
 It was incredibly silky and smooth to taste, with just the right intensity and sweetness.
 This totally momentarily brought me back home when I was sipping through this lush coffee by the harbour waiting to hop on the star ferry.
 It’s definitely my favourite to order at % Arabica!

 Matcha Latte (£3.2)